The approach

 — Chintan Veet, the founder of Craniosacral Resonance

-• pain relief and additional support for acute and chronic diseases,
+relief from pain and additional support in chronic conditions,

 + Literature, sources